libp2p/specs/protocol-select/README.md

 When not choosing the first, users likely want to combine the last two.

+### Protocol Evolution

+While we can not foresee all future use-cases of _Protocol Select_, we can design _Protocol Select_ in a way to be easy to evolve, and thus be able to adapt _Protocol Select_ to support those unknown future use-cases.

+#### Non-Breaking Changes

+Non-breaking changes to the protocol can be done at the schema level, more specifically through the _Protocol Buffer_ framework.
+Instead of enumerating the various update mechanisms, we refer to the _[Updating a Message Type]_ section of the _Protocol Buffer_ specification.

+As an example for a non-breaking change, say we would like to exchange a made up name via the _Protocol Select_ protocol.
+We can simply extend the `ProtoSelect` message type by an `optional string name = 4;` field.
+Updated implementations would be able to extract the name from the payload, old implementations would simply ignore the new field.

+#### Breaking Changes

+When making breaking changes to the _Protocol Select_ protocol, implementations need to be able to differentiate the old and the new version on the wire.
+This is done via the `version` field in the `ProtoSelect` message, treated as an ordinal monotonically increasing number, with each increase identifying a new breaking version of the protocol.

+As an example for a made-up breaking change, say we would like the listed protocols in the `Offer` message to enumerate the protocols that the local node does *not* support.
+One would bump the `version` field by `1`.
+Implementations supporting both versions are able to differentiate an old and new version message.
+Implementations supporting only the old version would reject a new version message and fail the negotiation.
+Roll-out strategies need to cope with such negotiation failure, e.g. through retries with an older version.

 ## FAQ

 * _Why don't we define something more sophisticated for uncoordinated TCP